sadehoskins/pathfinding_p2/Readme.md

 ### Change the window size and switch to fullscreen

-The width and height of the output window can be adjusted in the `src/config.h.in` file.
+The initial width and height of the output window can be adjusted in the `src/config.h.in` file.

 By removing the comment